Walt Disney World

 Many offsite hotels also offer complimentary shuttle buses to the parks.

 Do not underestimate how tiring it can be for small children.
 Strollers (push chairs/buggies) can be hired in all the parks but be aware that they are often ‘borrowed’ by other guests when you leave them in the special parking areas outside each attraction.

 Try tying something distinctive to it to help identify it (the dirtier the better !!).
 If your stroller does disappear just ask a Disney cast member to help you (make sure you hang onto your receipt).

 We recommend you read our Walt Disney World Resort general information page for all the background information on strollers, guests with special needs, FASTPASS etc.

-You will also find useful tips on all Disney pages - just check these side panels.
+You will also find useful tips on many Disney pages - just check the side panels.

 In 2005, Walt Disney World introduced a new ticket package called Magic Your Way which gives you more flexibility in tailoring your theme park tickets to your own specific needs but can be quite confusing at first glance.